 Kunal Sharma looks after both the business and advertising clients.
-He recently finished a further degree in New Zealand.
+In 2014, he completed a degree in Business and Marketing in New Zealand.

 Editor Chanel Clark is completing her final year of a Bachelor of Communications at Massey majoring in journalism.
 She has worked on content for both Countdown and Backchat Media and looks forward to bringing her experience, joy for life and enthusiasm to express.

 Zakk d’Larté controls the design element of the magazine and has designed for many brands such as: 20th Century Fox, Trelise Cooper, Cadbury and Resene.
 He is also responsible for the express website and social media.